Star Trek III: The Search for Spock: Design

 The Earth Spacedock was a design intended to expand the scope of Star Trek.
 After approving a small three-dimensional maquette of the final design, the effects team created an exterior Spacedock model measuring 6 ft tall.
 Rather than painstakingly wiring thousands of small lights, ILM made the model out of clear Plexiglass and painted it; scratching off the finish created windows, and an inner core of neon lights illuminated the resulting holes.
 The inside of the dock was simulated by an additional model, 20 ft long, with a removable center section.
 The interior illumination was generated by outside fiber optics and 2,000- to 5,000-watt lights.

 Art directors Nilo Rodis and Dave Carson designed the Klingon Bird of Prey, while George constructed the model.
 Nimoy wanted the ship to be reminiscent of an attacking bird, with movable wings that changed depending on whether the ship was in a cruising or attack posture.
 George took design cues from sketches of bodybuilders and football players, incorporating the starship equivalents of down-stretched, threatening arms and muscular shoulders, together with what looked like shoulder pads and a chin guard on the ship's outstretched neck.
 Although the stolen Romulan ship thread was cut from the film, the Bird of Prey design had incorporated elements of Romulan design.
 "It has some of the basic bird shape, but it's more ominous", Ralston said.
 A graphic bird design was integrated into the ship's underside.

 To save money, many sets, particularly interiors, were redresses of existing sets.
 The Enterprise bridge was reconfigured to stand in for the Grissom, with the chairs reupholstered and the central navigation console rotated to modify the floor plan.
 An Earth bar and the Klingon medical bay were redresses of the Enterprise sickbay.
 Nimoy even appropriated the Klingon bridge set from another production.
 Many blinking consoles were rented from a props company rather than being fabricated.
-The Enterprise bridge itself remained largely unchanged from the previous film, notably its black floor was repainted grey for photogenic reasons.
+The Enterprise bridge itself remained largely unchanged from the previous film, notably its black floor was repainted gray for photogenic reasons.
 The most drastic change was made to Spock's quarters.
-Nimoy had felt the previous grey color scheme did not express a Vulcan style, and had it brightened with yellows and oranges.
+Nimoy had felt the previous gray color scheme did not express a Vulcan style, and had it brightened with yellows and oranges.